-The other doctors in the practice are Ralph Drury (diabetes lead), Ellen Kruidenier (palliative care and child protection lead), Tess Harris (Reader in Primary Care St George's University of London) and all are actively involved in teaching students, FY1s or the specialist GP trainees.
+Other doctors in the practice, Ralph Drury (Diabetes lead) and Tess Harris (Professor in Primary Care at St George's University of London) are also actively involved in teaching medical students, FY1s or specialist GP trainees.

 We have a great district and practice nurse team and one of our district nurses is a district nurse tutor so there are good opportunities for joint teaching.

 We are committed to the practice providing a good learning environment with all the primary care team involved in teaching and learning together.
 The induction period allows the trainees to get to know practice systems and to spend time with all members of the multidisciplinary team.
 The trainees have 3 education sessions, 7 clinical sessions per week which includes a half day of protected time each week for a tutorial, individual learning time and the day release.
 In addition they have joint surgeries once a month on average.
 There are also in-house weekly lunch-time meetings which contribute to the ongoing team education.

 We are linked to the Reading Vocational Training Scheme for General Practice for which ST3s are released for a whole day each week and ST1s / 2s on alternate Tuesday afternoons.
 The training program can be found at http://www.readingvts.org/.